Atlas-OS/docs/docs/faq-and-troubleshooting/common-questions/updating-atlas.md

 # :material-microsoft-windows: How do I update AtlasOS to the latest version?

-**If you're running an Atlas Playbook version v0.2.0 or below, you can not update Atlas or Windows version.** The latest versions of Atlas support cumulative Windows Updates, which include security and quality patches for Windows.
+**If you're running an Atlas Playbook version of 0.2.0 or below, you cannot update your Atlas or Windows version.
+Additionally, Atlas versions under 0.4.0 require a full reinstall to update to the latest Atlas version.**

+The latest versions of Atlas support cumulative Windows Updates, which include security and quality patches for Windows.

 ## What should I do on an older version?